Blog Hero

 TIPS FOR HEALTHY, HAPPY CORNEAS

 1. Wash Your Hands.
-Hands can be an excellent source of bacteria, grit, pollen and other irritants.
+Hands can be an excellent source of bacteria, grit, pollen, and other irritants.
 Always wash your hands thoroughly before touching your eyes.
 It may be a bit of a nuisance, but it is nothing compared to a corneal injury or infection.

 1. Rinse Out Irritants.
 If your eyes are frequently dry or irritated, carry eye drops with you, or talk to your eye doctor about ways to get more lasting results.
 If you get an irritant in your eye, flush out impurities with sterile eye drops or sterile eye wash.
 If necessary, you can run a very thin, gentle stream of cool water from the tap across your eye, away from the unaffected eye.
 If you suffer from allergies that make your eyes itch, consider allergy eye drops.
-If you wear contact lenses, keep cleaning solution and a case with you.
+If you wear contact lenses, keep a cleaning solution and a case with you.

 1. Give Your Eyes a Break.
-Take routine breaks from staring, whether at screens, reading, writing or intricate work.
+Take routine breaks from staring, whether at screens, reading, writing, or intricate work.
 Blink often, and employ the 20/20/20 rule: Every 20 minutes, look at something about 20 feet away for 20 seconds or more.
-And for every two hours you spend staring at anything, take a 15 minute break to help avoid fatigue.
+And for every two hours you spend staring at anything, take a 15-minute break to help avoid fatigue.

 1. Wear Protective Gear.
 Wear protective eyewear such as safety glasses or goggles when participating in sports or performing activities or hobbies that could cause eye injury.